 A lot of the advice above is in general terms and is dependent on a lot of factors.
 I tell people that in the corporate world they should account on doing work they love about 80% of the time and work they don’t love 20% of the time.
 That is the ideal for me.
 Sometimes you are paid to do something you don’t like.
 That’s life…to a certain extent.
 It is up to you to figure out how much work you don’t love you can handle.

 Other times you’ll be asked to work (or want to work) extra because you don’t want to leave it for another co-worker or are excited about it.
 Set up a communication system with the people you work with and your family to accommodate those situations.
 I’ll sometimes tell my family: “I’m going to go work something out for another hour tonight and then you’ll have my full attention.”
-I have a very understanding wife, partly because she’s in software as well, but hopefully your relationship is grounded enough that she understands how creative/software people can be.
-She knows that if I ask then it is important to me and knows that I won’t be able to stop thinking about it anyway, so it’s not a big deal that I wrap something up.
+I have a very understanding wife, partly because she’s in software as well, but hopefully your relationship is grounded enough that your significant other understands how creative/software people can be.
+Mine knows that, if I ask, then it is important to me and knows that I won’t be able to stop thinking about it anyway, so it’s not a big deal that I wrap something up.
 Those instances are rare, but the point is to be flexible enough to allow anomalies from your balance to come in.
 Sometimes you’ll leave work early to see the doctor or watch a movie and sometimes you’ll need to stay a bit to wrap something up.
 Be flexible.

-I firmly believe that work/life balance is up to you…not your employer.
+I firmly believe that work:life balance is up to you…not your employer.
 Don’t let a manager or a company control your life.
 If you want to cut out early to see your kid play ball or whatever, then do it and don’t feel guilty about it.
 I repeat…don’t feel guilty about enjoying your life.
-The ultimate goal is a healthy work/life balance and that includes being guilt free when you do the things you love to do.
+The ultimate goal is a healthy work:life balance and that includes being guilt free when you do the things you love to do.

 Figure out what is important to you.
 Be firm.
-Take control of your work/life balance and live happily.
+Take control of your work:life balance and live happily.

 p.s.
 I’ve been working on this post for a couple of weeks and just yesterday I got a call from my wife at 3:30.
 Her car wouldn’t start.
 I was in a meeting, but I answered the phone.
 I called a tow truck and made sure she was good.
 I then got home and told her I needed some time to wrap a few things up for work – which was totally fine.